 Chemicals for Killing Bugs

 Never use bug spray with bleach or ammonia.
-Avoid sprays with strong smell.
+Avoid sprays with a strong smell.
 Adult Killer Bacteria Spray Insecticides containing Bacillus thuringiensis are effective in killing adult bugs.
-These include: Triazole — The killing strength is 130 ppm.
-Spray is liquid that has a slight sour or medicinal smell.
+These include Triazole — The killing strength is 130 ppm.
+The spray is a liquid that has a slightly sour or medicinal smell.

 Not recommended for children or pets.
 Korazine — It is one of the most effective products for getting rid of adult and juvenile bugs.
 It has a strength of 15-250 ppm and is for use in the evening.